sgarcia0206/comp122-f23/digital-logic/notes_11_29.md

 ## Today's Agenda:
-   1. Quick Review of Matter from the lecture before
+   1. Quick Review of Material from the lecture before
    1. Combinational Circuits